khatiainanashvili/Switcher/README.md

 ## Description

-The "Meme Designer vs Developer" web application is a humorous representation of the differences between designers and developers.
-It features a visual representation of a day and night scene that can be toggled with the click of a button.
-The day theme showcases a bright sun, while the night theme displays a moon and stars in a dark sky.
+The application is a lighthearted depiction inspired by the  'Developer vs Designer' meme.
+It features a playful representation of a day and night scene that can be toggled with the click of a button.
+The day theme showcases a bright sun, while the night theme displays a moon and stars in a dark sky

 The application utilizes HTML, CSS, and JavaScript to create a visually appealing and interactive experience.
 It also includes various CSS animations and transitions to make the scene more engaging.